The Beginning: 1939

 The Next Chapter

-Seven Springs purchased the Laurel Mountain assets out of receivership from Somerset Trust Bank.
+Seven Springs purchased the Laurel Mountain assets out of receivership from Somerset Trust Company.

 Soon thereafter, Seven Springs began to chart the course for Laurel Mountain and hired the SE Group, led by Chris Cushing to review and develop a master plan to revitalize the once proud area.
 SE is the premiere consulting agency in the ski industry specializing in the planning, design, and development of mountain and resort communities.